 We live on the coast in a wee village named Cruden Bay, near Aberdeen.
 And we are really good at exploring… our doorstep.
 But as for travelling further afield?
 We tend to do more travelling out with our home region, but considering we, kinda live here, we thought we should start doing a wee bit more local touristry.
 Seems rude not to, huh?

 It was a Saturday and I was raring to go.
-Usually, it’s just Scott and me on our blog excursions but this time we had a menace in tow.
-Scott’s pal Craig had joined the banter bus for a day and when Scott and Craig get together, it’s mayhem.
+Usually, it’s just Aye 2.0 and me on our blog excursions but this time we had a menace in tow.
+Hiss pal Craig had joined the banter bus for a day and when those two get together, it’s mayhem.
 Mayhem for me.

 They are like Laurel and Hardy, or Torvil and Dean, depending on how you look at it.
 But I was relieved in a way as it meant that I could leave them to play with lego in the children’s play area whilst I did the real work.
 Our first stop on our road trip was the Scottish Lighthouse Museum where I absorbed an insane amount of facts.